-2.8 Participatory Budgeting activity was not new for the Kirkcaldy area pre pandemic.
-The Kirkcaldy Area strategic assessment highlighted that there is a need to better connect with people to have more of a sense of influence and control.
-Building on this previous experience, an allocation of £300,000 would allow partners to develop a robust framework to distribute this money including opportunities to engage local communities across the Kirkcaldy Area in dialogue, discussion and deliberation leading to a direct influence on the spend.
+2.8 Participatory Budgeting activity is not new for the Kirkcaldy area pre pandemic.
+The strategic assessment highlighted that there is a need to better connect with people to have more of a sense of influence and control.
+Building on the experience, an allocation of £300,000 will allow partners to develop a robust framework to distribute this money including opportunities to engage local communities across the Kirkcaldy Area in dialogue, discussion and deliberation leading to a direct influence on the spend.

 The planning to deliver Participatory Budgeting across the Kirkcaldy area is shaping up.
-Team members are benefitting along with colleagues in Glenrothes from support from DEMOTEC a European Consultancy specialising in initiatives which engage citizens in decision-making.
-A citizen led steering group will be formed over the coming weeks to ensure that the design and delivery of the programme is shaped and influenced using a bottom-up approach.
+Team members are benefitting along with colleagues in Glenrothes from support from DEMOTEC a European Consultancy specialising in initiatives which engage citizen's in decision-making.
+A citizen led steering group will be formed over the coming weeks to ensure that the design and delivery of the programme is shaped and influenced using a bottom up approach.
 Priorities will reflect those of the Local Community Plan.

-2.9 Pathway to prospects was intended to be an opportunity to provide clear a pathway into job opportunities with Fife Council, or our partners after a yearlong traineeship which will include a range of person-centred front-line services.
+2.9 Pathway to prospects is an opportunity to provide clear a pathway into job opportunities with FC, or our partners after a yearlong traineeship which will include a range of personcentred front-line services.
+Although there will be a focus on working alongside Welfare Reform Workers, trainees will also work alongside other staff to ensure a greater understanding of the roles and interdependencies as well as building skills, experience and being supported to work towards qualifications.

 It has been decided not to progress with this initiative.
-There have been a significant number of staffing changes in the area team with a number of people acting up on a temporary basis so there is a concern about the continuity of support for these potential postholders.
-This means there is an additional £50,000 available in the CRF budget.
+There have been a significant number of staffing changes in the area team with a number of people acting up on a temporary basis so there is a concern about the continuity of support for these postholders.
+This means there is an additional £50,000 available in the budget.